stainii/EasyMail/the-story-behind.md

 This wasn't a great success: the keyboard confused her, there were too many steps, too many buttons: it went wrong easily.

 Hell, I'm a developer.
 I surely can come up with an appropriate solution, right?
-I've got an old Samsung Galaxy S5 lying around that my grand mother can use... so let's develop an "easy mail app"!
+I've got an old Samsung Galaxy S5 lying around that my grandmother can use... so let's develop an "easy mail app"!

 [*You can find the code on Github.*](https://github.com/stainii/EasyMail)